Let’s start with one simple fact: your business needs a social media presence.

 1. Get Attention and Build Awareness

-However, it’s really easy for a consumer to become overwhelmed on Facebook, Twitter, Instagram and other social media platforms filled with noise from companies trying to promote their brands.
-How can a company create relevant content in such a crowded space?
+However, it’s really easy for a consumer to become overwhelmed on Facebook, Twitter, Instagram, and other social media platforms filled with noise from companies trying to promote their brands.
+So, how can a company create relevant content in such a crowded space?

-This is where original content intersects with quality design.
-Between GIFs, memes, Facebook Live and more, a content strategy has to be carefully thought-out and executed.
-What message do your customers want to see, how are they going to identify with your brand, and what will get them to click on your post or comment on it to garner a conversation?
+Original content and quality design can help.
+Between GIFs, memes, Facebook Live, and more, a carefully planned content strategy can reach your intended audience.
+You’ll need to figure out what message your customers want to see, how they will identify with your brand, and what will get them to click on your post or comment on it to garner a conversation.

 2. Communicate Authority